 Offer your skills to your cause, and be open to whatever they want you to do.
 Your time is money, and giving back in this way can have innumerable benefits for both you and your cause.

-Sometimes those priorities cost very little, like visiting with local family members.
+Sometimes those priorities cost very little, like spending time with nearby family members.
 However, sometimes you have to spend more in order to realize all of your goals.
 By determining what is important to you and working your way to those goals, you can enjoy life and take care of your future at the same time.